 When access to Portishead Dock was permitted again following the war, no rights of way were granted across Parish Wharf which lessened the location’s appeal.
 With the opening of the M5 Avon Bridge in the 1974 and the subsequent cessation of the ferry service between Pill and Shirehampton, the club members purchased the ferry company building on the banks for the River Avon with the aim of turning it into a purpose-built clubhouse.

 Planning permission was granted to extend the building and the National Rivers Authority compensated the Club for utilising the premises as part of their Sea Defence Scheme in Pill.
-These additional funds together with enormous efforts from Club members saw the erection of the two storey Club house currently used today.
+These additional funds together with enormous efforts from Club members saw the erection of the two storey Club house.
+Given the number of members based in Portishead, the membership decided in 2021 to sell the existing Pill clubhouse in favour of new premises in Portishead.

 Pill Village & The River Avon